w3c/webextensions/proposals/sidepanel_events.md

-# Proposal: New OnClosed and OnOpened events for the sidePanel API
+# Proposal: New onClosed and onOpened events for the sidePanel API

 **Summary**

-Proposal to introduce two new sidePanel lifecycle events that will help developers manage the lifecycle of their extensions
+Proposal to introduce two new lifecycle events that will help developers manage the lifecycle of the side panel of their extensions

 **Document Metadata**